Dave-team/Knowledge-base/Social.md

 ## Friendships
 - We should be vulnerable: open to discuss our issues and allow others to support us.
 This will help establish trust
 - Don’t give unsolicited advice.
-Realize that people are not waiting for your advice until they ask for it - understand them instead
+Realize that people are not waiting for your advice until they ask for it - understand them instead.
+Just be there for them.
+Instead: that must be horrible.
+It reminds me of when (vulnerable, how did it make you feel and make sound smaller than their issue).
+Then: what are you doing about it?
 - Surround yourself with people with good values - you are the average of the people you spend most time with
+- Friendships are about being there for others but most defintely also about allowing others to be there for us.
+Be open to receive the love
+- Great friendships could come from couple friends

 ## Relationships
 - A good relationship is about being there for them when they need us.
 Be understanding and let them share their emotions.
 A good relationship is bonding on an emotional level.
 The ideal is when you are part of the other person reaching their goals